zimle/notes/postgres.md

 SELECT * FROM pg_ls_waldir()
 ```

-- Avoid write amplification: Even a table with a primary key can lead to siginificant write overhead if the key is uuid vs bigint, see [On the impact of full-page writes](https://www.2ndquadrant.com/en/blog/on-the-impact-of-full-page-writes/ "Permanent Link: On the impact of full-page writes") As uuids are random, postgres likely has to touch a new leaf index leaf page every write as opposed to the bigint, where it is likely that we stay in the same leaf index leaf page.
+- Avoid write amplification: Even a table with a primary key can lead to significant write overhead if the key is uuid vs bigint, see [On the impact of full-page writes](https://www.2ndquadrant.com/en/blog/on-the-impact-of-full-page-writes/ "Permanent Link: On the impact of full-page writes") As uuids are random, postgres likely has to touch a new leaf index leaf page every write as opposed to the bigint, where it is likely that we stay in the same leaf index leaf page.
 Thus, much more must be written to the wal (every time postgres dirties a page, the whole must be written to wal).
 A middle way would be to use sortable UUIDs, also see [Haki Benita citus conf 2023 talk](https://www.citusdata.com/cituscon/2023/schedule/#ondemand).
 An advice for efficient search on uuids is to use a [brin index with a bloom filter](https://www.postgresql.org/docs/current/brin-builtin-opclasses.html).
 They also work on other data types.

 ### Run analyze afterwards